FuelLabs/sway-standards/standards/src_2/README.md

 ## Configurable

 The following describes the structure and order of inline documentation for variables in the configurable block.
-Some sections may not apply to each storage variable.
-When a section is not relevant it shall be omitted.
+Some sections MAY NOT apply to each storage variable.
+When a section is not relevant it SHALL be omitted.

 #### - Description